yixuan/recosystem/README.md

 ...
 ```

+From version 0.4 `recosystem` supports two special types of matrix factorization:
+the binary matrix factorization (BMF), and the one-class matrix factorization (OCMF).
+BMF requires ratings to take value from `{-1, 1}`, and OCMF requires all the ratings to be positive.

 Testing data file is similar to training data, but since the ratings in
 testing data are usually unknown, the `rating` entry in testing data file
 can be omitted, or can be replaced by any placeholder such as `0` or `?`.